rajnishgargcloudrepository/conjur-aks/07-Deploy_App_with_Secretless.md

 # Objectives
-We are going to deploy secure applications with CyberArk Secretless Broker.
+We will secure the CityApp by using Secretless Broker

-To get a better understanding of CyberArk Secretless Broker, please review [Secretless Broker online doc](https://secretless.io/)
+To get a better understanding of Secretless Broker, please review [Secretless Broker online doc](https://secretless.io/)